Investment Risks of Bonds

 Legal Risk

 Legal risk is the risk that changes in the law may adversely affect bond prices.
 Most legal risk is associated with the tax exemption of particular bonds, especially municipal bonds.
 Because municipal bonds are exempt from federal taxation, and, may also be exempt from state and local taxes, municipalities can pay a lower interest rate.
 The higher the marginal tax rate of taxpayers, the lower the interest rate that the municipality must pay to sell its bonds.
 However, if the top marginal tax rates decline, then the advantage of the tax exemption also declines, and with it, the price of the bond in the secondary market.
-This is known as tax risk.
+This is called tax risk.

 Risks Specific to International Bonds